 “I’m not sure what I was expecting,” Jonathan told him.

 Jonathan noticed that while Sinews was expensively dressed, he wore his clothes with a certain disregard.
 His vest and shirt were both buttoned only partway up.
 His collar was not ironed.
 His sleeves were rolled up.
-Definitely not what Jonathan had been expecting.
+Definitely not what he had been expecting.

-“But Roderick Steen credited you as an expert.
-And given your expansive collection of antiquities and cultural artifacts, I suppose your description of a dusty, old Professor does match my expectations better than the reality.”
+“Roderick Steen credits you as an expert.
+And given your expansive collection of antiquities and cultural artifacts, I suppose your description of a dusty, old Professor does match my expectations better than the reality,” Jonathan said.

 The Haitian handed Sinews’ Jonathan’s card, saying, “This is a Mr. O, according to his card.
 An acquaintance of Mr. Roderick Steen.”